 INTRODUCE NEW PRACTICE GAMES

 As I mentioned earlier, practice games are my favorite tool to use with students.
 With a goal in place, practicing becomes more focused.
 With this kickoff I changed the design of a resource that is included in my practice workshop and named it the 7 Keys of Practice.
 Now how to play this particular game is played is probably nothing new to anyone reading this.
 It’s the typical play a piece or section of a piece and when you play it correctly you move up.
 When you don’t, you move back.
 Once you get to the end you are finished.
 I have done this with many things including candy.
 But kids enjoy hands on activities, so the keyboard was designed and students decorated the clothespin.
-You are welcome to download the 7 Keys of Practice for free below!
+You are welcome to download the 7 Keys of Practice after filling out the form up above!

 The next game I wanted to create for my students was a Practice Cootie Catcher (aka fortune teller).
 We had so much fun using our cootie catcher for our New Years Goals and Reflection last year that I thought we would do it again but with a practice focus.
 When students open up their cootie catcher to reveal what to do, they will find different music “subjects” on what to focus for that particular play through.
 For example if they opened it up and it said “dynamics”, they would focus that play through on dynamics making sure they don’t miss any.
 Then they go through the process again focusing on something else.
 If you own the Practice Games and Tools resource, I added the practice cootie catcher to the file.
 Just re-download and grab the update for free!